- Essential Granada private tour

 Organised groups tours

-The University of Granada has developed a virtual website that is a first in Spain that will bring all of the heritage belonging to universities in Andalusia to the general public.
+The University of Granada has developed a virtual website that is the first in Spain that will bring all of the heritage belonging to universities in Andalusia to the general public.
 This site has started to exhibit the heritage of universities in Andalusia, thanks to 3D digitalisation of their pieces and historic sites.
 Furthermore, it offers virtual trips through some of the most representative halls in historic university buildings.

 At this time, the project, funded by the Department of Economy, Innovation, Science and Employment via the Atalaya project and coordinated by the University of Granada, has 40 three dimensional pieces and 15 historic rooms or buildings from Andalusian universities, although the content will keep increasing.